 Assess Practice Needs

 Start by evaluating your practice’s unique requirements.
-Consider factors like the size of your practice, the types of patients you see, and any specialty-specific workflows.
-For instance, a pediatric clinic may need an EMR that tracks immunization records, while a mental health practice might prioritize documentation tools for therapy notes.
+Give weight to both practice scale, the nature of the patients you serve, and/or specific department examples of work flows.
+Instance, a pediatric clinic requires an EMR to keep track of the immunization history, whereas a practice in mental health will require the functionality for keeping track of therapy note.
 Clarifying your specific needs helps narrow down the features you’ll require.

 Define Key Objectives